tryton/tryton/trytond/doc/ref/transaction.rst

    Count the number of modification made in this transaction.

+.. attribute:: Transaction.check_access

+   If the access must be enforced.

+.. attribute:: Transaction.active_records

+   If the active test is enabled.

 .. staticmethod:: Transaction.monotonic_time

    Return a monotonic time used to populate :attr:~Transaction.started_at.